 Michael J. is a tad too proud of his hometown of Fridley, Minnesota (Ward 3, Precinct 2) and annoyingly brings it up in conversations lasting longer than 7 minutes.
 He attended Gustavus Adolphus College (St. Peter, MN) where he majored in Religious Studies, minored in Theatre, and amateured in filmmaking (check out The NC).
-At Gustavus, he co-hosted the talk radio show Yoshi and Mike's Super Fantastic Happy Hour, was an active member of the social justice theatre troupe I Am We Are, co-created the immigration documentary The Changing Face Of America, studied abroad in India and performed in seven theatrical productions and 15 shows/workshops with I Am We Are.
+At Gustavus, he co-hosted the talk radio show Yoshi and Mike's Super Fantastic Happy Hour, was an active member of the social justice theatre troupe I Am We Are, co-created the immigration documentary The Changing Face Of America, studied abroad in India and performed in seven theatrical productions and 15 shows with I Am We Are.

 After graduating from Gustavus in 2008 with a 9.4 GPA, Michael worked for CLIMB Theatre as an Actor-Educator.
 At CLIMB, he had the privilege of performing skits and leading discussions for K-12 students on topics like bullying, respect, and higher education.
 This experience reiterated what social justice theatre had taught him: acting has the unique ability to impact lives by showing a story instead of simply telling one.
 "Huh," Michael thought, "What if I pursued storytelling that reached a larger, more diverse audience...wait a minute, what's that smell- did I leave the stove on again?"
 The stove was on, but more importantly, his drive to positively influence an industry was too (cue John Williams music).
-So, in the fall of 2009, Michael gave in to his vendetta against the stereotype of a narcissistic Hollywood and headed out West to pursue a career in the entertainment industry.
+So, in the fall of 2009, Michael gave in to his vendetta against a narcissistic Hollywood and headed out West to pursue a career in the entertainment industry.